logo

 Abstract

-This paper addresses the challenge of developing machine learning (ML) models that rapidly generalize to large datasets under varying experimental conditions in electron microscopy.
-The authors employ a cycle generative adversarial network (CycleGAN) with a reciprocal space discriminator to augment simulated data with realistic spatial frequency information.
+The rise of automation and machine learning (ML) in electron microscopy has the potential to revolutionize materials research through autonomous data collection and processing.
+A significant challenge lies in developing ML models that rapidly generalize to large data sets under varying experimental conditions.
+We address this by employing a cycle generative adversarial network (CycleGAN) with a reciprocal space discriminator, which augments simulated data with realistic spatial frequency information.
 This allows the CycleGAN to generate images nearly indistinguishable from real data and provide labels for ML applications.
-The approach is showcased by training a fully convolutional network (FCN) to identify single atom defects in a large dataset, demonstrating adaptable FCNs that adjust to dynamically changing experimental variables with minimal intervention.
+We showcase our approach by training a fully convolutional network (FCN) to identify single atom defects in a 4.5 million atom data set, collected using automated acquisition in an aberration-corrected scanning transmission electron microscope (STEM).
+Our method produces adaptable FCNs that can adjust to dynamically changing experimental variables with minimal intervention, marking a crucial step towards fully autonomous harnessing of microscopy big data.

 Publisher